 Q: How often should I have my chimney cleaned in Fort Carson’s climate?

-Based on my experience here, I recommend annual cleaning for wood-burning fireplaces and every 2-3 years for gas fireplaces.
-However, if you burn more than two cords of wood per winter (which many Fort Carson residents do), consider having it cleaned twice annually – once mid-winter and once at season’s end.
+From what I see out here, I’d say annual cleaning for wood-burning fireplaces and every 2 to 3 years for gas.
+That said, if you burn more than two cords of wood a winter (and plenty of Fort Carson folks do), think about cleaning it twice: once mid-winter and once at the end of the season.

 Q: What’s the difference between Level 1, Level 2, and Level 3 chimney inspections?

-Great question.
-A Level 1 inspection (included in our $199 service) covers readily accessible areas—basically what I can see with my eyes and a flashlight.
-A Level 2 inspection (starting at $299) uses video equipment to examine the entire flue liner and is required when you’re buying/selling a home, after a chimney fire, or when you’re changing fuel types (like converting from wood to gas).
-Level 3 inspections ($500+) involve removing parts of the chimney structure and are only needed when serious hazards are suspected.
+Good question.
+A Level 1 inspection (the one in our $199 service) covers the spots I can get to easily, basically what I can see with my eyes and a flashlight.
+A Level 2 (starting at $299) brings in video gear to look over the whole flue liner, and you need it when you’re buying or selling a home, after a chimney fire, or when you’re switching fuel types like going from wood to gas.
+A Level 3 ($500 and up) means taking apart pieces of the chimney structure, and that’s only when we suspect a serious hazard.

 Q: Can I install a chimney cap myself to save money?

-You could, but I don’t recommend it for several reasons.
-First, working on a roof is dangerous – I see DIY accidents every year.
-Second, improper cap installation can actually reduce draft efficiency or violate code requirements.
-Third, many insurance companies won’t cover chimney-related damage if professional installation can’t be documented.
-The $100-$150 you save in labor isn’t worth the risk.
-We have fixed-size caps and concave roof caps that I can install safely and adequately.
+You could, but I wouldn’t.
+For one, getting up on a roof is dangerous, and I see DIY accidents every year.
+For another, a cap that’s put on wrong can actually hurt your draft or break code.
+And a lot of insurance companies won’t cover chimney damage if you can’t show the work was done by a pro.
+The $100 to $150 you’d save on labor isn’t worth that gamble.
+We carry fixed-size caps and concave roof caps that I can put on safely and correctly.

 Q: How long does a typical chimney liner installation take?

-Most liner installations I do in Fort Carson take 6-10 hours, depending on chimney height and complexity.
-I typically complete them in one day, starting early in the morning.
-For chimneys over 25 feet or those with offsets, I might need two days to ensure quality work without rushing.
+Most liner installs I do in Fort Carson run 6 to 10 hours, depending on the height and how complicated the chimney is.
+I usually wrap them up in a single day, starting early.
+For chimneys over 25 feet or ones with offsets, I might take two days so I’m not rushing the work.

 Q: Do I need a permit to repair my chimney crown?

-Minor crown repairs (just sealing small cracks) typically don’t require permits.
-However, if we’re rebuilding the crown or doing extensive masonry work, yes—you’ll need a license.
-I handle all permit applications for my customers, and the cost is typically $75-$150.
-The good news is that permitted work is documented, which helps with home resale value.
+Minor crown repairs, like sealing small cracks, usually don’t need a permit.
+But if we’re rebuilding the crown or doing heavier masonry, then yes, you’ll need one.
+I handle all the permit paperwork for my customers, and it usually runs $75 to $150.
+The upside is that permitted work is documented, which helps when you go to sell the home.

 Q: What’s the best type of chimney cap for Fort Carson weather?

-Hands down, stainless steel.
-It handles our temperature swings, resists moisture-related rust, and lasts 20-30 years.
-Galvanized steel is cheaper but rusts faster in our climate.
-Copper looks beautiful but costs significantly more, and honestly, the performance difference doesn’t justify the price for most homeowners.
-I primarily install stainless steel caps, and I use them at my own home too.
+Stainless steel, hands down.
+It handles our temperature swings, shrugs off moisture and rust, and lasts 20 to 30 years.
+Galvanized is cheaper but rusts faster up here.
+Copper looks gorgeous but costs a lot more, and honestly the performance jump doesn’t justify the price for most homeowners.
+I mostly install stainless, and I’ve got it on my own house too.

 Q: How much does it cost to convert a wood-burning fireplace to gas?

-This is a common request, and costs vary significantly based on whether you already have a gas line nearby.
-If gas is accessible, installing a gas insert typically runs $2,500-$4,500, including the insert, installation, and necessary venting modifications.
-If you need to run a new gas line from your meter, add another $ 800-$ 1,500, depending on the distance.
+I get this one a lot, and the cost really hinges on whether you already have a gas line nearby.
+If gas is handy, installing a gas insert usually runs $2,500 to $4,500, including the insert, the install, and any venting changes.
+If we have to run a new gas line from your meter, add another $800 to $1,500 depending on the distance.

 Q: What payment methods do you accept?

-I accept cash, checks, all major credit cards, and I offer financing through third-party providers for projects over $1,000.
-You can even complete payment through our secure online checkout system.
-For our Fort Carson military families, I’m also flexible with payment timing around deployment schedules—talk to me about your situation.
+Cash, checks, all the major credit cards, and I offer financing through third-party lenders on projects over $1,000.
+You can even pay through our secure online checkout system.
+And for my Fort Carson military families, I’m flexible with payment timing around deployment schedules, so just talk to me about your situation.

 Q: Do you offer emergency services for chimney fires?

 Yes.
-If you have an active chimney fire, first call 911 immediately.
-Once the fire department has secured the scene, contact me for emergency assessment and repair.
-I offer 24/7 emergency response, with typical arrival times of 2-3 hours.
-Emergency service rates are higher (1.5x standard labor rates), but safety can’t wait.
+If you’ve got an active chimney fire, call 911 first.
+Once the fire department has the scene under control, call me for an emergency assessment and repair.
+I run 24/7 emergency response with typical arrival times of 2 to 3 hours.
+Emergency rates are higher (1.5x standard labor), but safety can’t sit around and wait.

 Q: Can you help me choose the right equipment for my specific fireplace?

 Absolutely.
-While I stock many everyday items, every home is different.
-When you contact me, I’ll ask detailed questions about your fireplace type, chimney configuration, and heating goals.
-Then I can recommend exactly the right products – whether that’s a specific range hood like the Broan Elite series for kitchen ventilation near your fireplace, or the perfect cap style for your roof pitch.
+I stock a ton of everyday items, but every home is a little different.
+When you contact me, I’ll ask about your fireplace type, your chimney layout, and what you’re trying to get out of it.
+Then I can steer you to the right products, whether that’s a specific range hood like the Broan Elite series for kitchen ventilation near your fireplace or the right cap style for your roof pitch.

 Getting Started With Your Chimney Service

-Ready to schedule service or get a detailed quote for your Fort Carson home?
-Here’s how the process works:
+Ready to book a service or get a detailed quote for your Fort Carson home?
+Here’s how it goes:

-- Phone Consultation: I’ll ask about your chimney type, age, and any concerns you have
+- Phone Consultation: I’ll ask about your chimney type, age, and anything that’s been bugging you

-- Scheduling: We’ll find a convenient time for inspection or service
+- Scheduling: We’ll find a time that works for the inspection or service

-- Written Quote: You’ll receive an itemized quote for recommended work – no pressure, no surprises
+- Written Quote: You get an itemized quote for the recommended work, no pressure, no surprises

-- Service Completion: Once you approve, we’ll schedule and complete the work professionally
+- Service Completion: Once you give the go-ahead, we’ll schedule and do the work right

-- Follow-Up: I check in after major projects to ensure your complete satisfaction
+- Follow-Up: I check back in after big projects to make sure you’re happy

 Local Resources for Fort Carson Homeowners

-For official information about building codes, permits, and regulations affecting chimney work in the Fort Carson area, here are authoritative resources:
+For official info on building codes, permits, and rules that affect chimney work around Fort Carson, here are some solid resources:

 Building and Permit Information: